What is Agentic Commerce?

 2. The agent gathers shipping and payment details.

-4. The merchant validates inventory, shipping, tax, and risk.
+5. The merchant validates inventory, shipping, tax, and risk.

-5. The merchant returns a checkout session to the agent, possibly with options for the user to choose from.
+6. The merchant returns a checkout session to the agent, possibly with options for the user to choose from.

-3. Delegated Payment
+3. Payment Processing

-1. The agent creates a delegated payment request, generating a token scoped to the transaction.
+1. For ACP: The agent creates a delegated payment request, generating a token scoped to the transaction.
+This token flows through the payment provider (often Stripe) for verification.

 4. The merchant captures funds and returns order confirmation.